mulkovskaya/freshPointTestTask/README.md

 number of predictions(weeks): 2
 sales cycle(weeks): 16

+Before starting the project, please, install node modules first, using "npm install".
-To start the project, please download node modules first.
+To start the project, use "npm start".